CloudCannon/base-jekyll-template/_posts/2018-10-31-unlocking-vocabulary.md

 In the cases where the reading is different from what you learned with the kanji, there will be a special mnemonic to help you.

 Below the mnemonic are Context Sentences.
-While some sentences will be level appropriate for your reading ability, these sentences are meant for _context_, not study.
-You can use these to figure out the meanings of ambiguous or similar words.
+While some sentences will be level appropriate for your reading ability, these sentences are meant for _context_, not necessarily study.
+You should use these sentences to figure out the meanings of ambiguous or similar words.

 ## The Vocabulary Lesson Quiz

 Upon completing a Lesson Set, you'll be taken to the Lesson Quiz.
 Here you'll be tested on what you just learned.

-Like kanji, vocabulary have a meaning and reading side to them and you'll need to answer both.
+Like kanji, vocabulary have a meaning and reading side to them and you'll need to answer both to complete the connected pair.

 The meaning is the English meaning of the vocabulary word: